KoviRobi/comms-ccf/README.md

 ## Transport wire format

-The format on the wire is the following, big endian network byte order for the checksum because the CBOR is also big endian.
+The format on the wire is the following, little endian network byte order for the checksum because that is what I'm used to writing.

 | `ID: u8` | `data: u8[]/CBOR` | `checksum: u32` |
 |----------|-------------------|-----------------|